Dress Code & Uniforms

 - One simple ring is permitted.

-Occasionally, students are permitted to attend school or school events in casual, out-of-uniform attire.
-Even though students are out of uniform, clothing must reflect the values of St. Francis of Assisi School.
+Occasionally, students are permitted to attend school or school events in casual attire.
+Even when out of uniform, clothing must reflect the values of SFA.
+The following guidelines apply:

 - Students may wear jeans, pants, sweats, or capri pants.
 Skirts, dresses, shorts must go to the knee.
 Leggings must be covered by a skirt or dress that goes to the knee.

-- Shirts must have sleeves and cover the stomach and chest areas.
+- Shirts must fully cover the stomach and chest areas.

 - Clothing should not have holes or tears, even if that is part of the design.

-Shoes worn on dress-down days must be close-toed shoes with a heel of no more than one inch.
+- Shoes worn for dress-down must be close-toed with a heel of no more than one inch.